How I Discovered Self-Love – The Key to Happiness

 I realized only a short while ago that the way I treated myself stemmed from a deep anchored feeling that I’m not worthy of love.
 That I’m at my best if I mistreat myself, kick myself around or dissolve in air like carbon dioxide in water (hear that popping sound?).
 That only giving myself up to serve others will make me a worthy-of-affection person (of course under the condition that I survive in the process).

-I will never forget the look my acupuncture doctor gave me (yep, I even tried acupuncture to bring my health back, and nope, it didn’t work), when I told her I was having issues with body image and literally starved my ovaries in the process.
-She explained that
+I will never forget the look my acupuncture doctor gave me (yep, I even tried acupuncture to bring my health back, and nope, it didn’t work), when I told her I was having issues with body image.
+She explained that:

 She made clear to me how the absence of unconditional, genuine, non-toxic love would have an enormous impact on our emotional health and would result in low self-regard or harmful demeanour.
 She pointed out that any destructive or addictive behaviour derives from issues which have little to do with shopping, shoes-dependency or booze over-indulgence per se.
 But rather, that the uncomfortable feelings we’re trying so hard to numb are thus attempting to find a way out (that would certainly explain my Champagne and Louboutins addiction, wouldn’t it?).